GMAT Percentiles (And Why They Don’t Really Matter) – Updated for 2024

 Who Takes the GMAT?

-The pool of GMAT test takers is very different from the pool of admitted students to top the best business schools.
-There are a huge number of test takers with engineering or scientific backgrounds who may want or wish to be admitted to a top MBA program… but do not have a suitable professional profile.
+The pool of GMAT test takers is very different from the pool of admitted students to the best business schools.
+There are a huge number of test takers with engineering or scientific backgrounds who may want to be admitted to a top MBA program… but do not have a suitable professional profile.

 A business school admissions committee is unlikely to admit him because: